Easy Chocolate Coconut Balls

 If you somehow don't eat them all right away (which hardly ever happens at my place!), these treats will stay tasty for a couple weeks when kept cold.
 I usually make twice as many and pop some in the freezer for surprise visitors.
 Just let them thaw in the fridge overnight and they're good as new!

 A plate of chocolate-covered coconut balls, one of which is cut in half to reveal the creamy coconut filling inside.
-Pin it
+Save it

 A plate of chocolate-covered coconut balls, one of which is cut in half to reveal the creamy coconut filling inside. | kylierecipes.com